openstack/diskimage-builder/elements/pypi/README.md

 ====================

 Use a custom PyPI mirror to build images.
-The default is to bind mount one from ~/.cache/image-create/pypi/mirror into the build environment.
+The default is to bind mount one from ~/.cache/image-create/pypi/mirror into the build environment as mirror URL file:///tmp/pypi.
 The element temporarily overwrites /root/.pip.conf and .pydistutils.cfg to use it.

 When online, the official pypi.python.org pypi index is supplied as an extra-url, so uncached dependencies will still be available.
 When offline, only